khanhnguyen18/public-obsidian-vault/aws-ass-solution-architect.md

 - VPC endpoints enable you to reduce data transfer charges resulting from network communication between private VPC resources (such as Amazon Elastic Cloud Compute—or EC2—instances) and AWS Services (such as Amazon Quantum Ledger Database, or QLDB).
 Without VPC endpoints configured, communications that originate from within a VPC destined for public AWS services must egress AWS to the public Internet in order to access AWS services.
 This network path incurs outbound data transfer charges.
 Data transfer charges for traffic egressing from Amazon EC2 to the Internet vary based on volume.
 With VPC endpoints configured, communication between your VPC and the associated AWS service does not leave the Amazon network.
 If your workload requires you to transfer significant volumes of data between your VPC and AWS, you can reduce costs by leveraging VPC endpoints.

+## BlueGreenDeployment
+- Blue/green deployment is a technique for releasing applications by shifting traffic between two identical environments running different versions of the application:
+  - "Blue" is the currently running version
+  - "green" the new version.
+- This type of deployment allows you to test features in the green environment without impacting the currently running version of your application.
+When you’re satisfied that the green version is working properly, you can gradually reroute the traffic from the old blue environment to the new green environment.
+Blue/green deployments can mitigate common risks associated with deploying software, such as downtime and rollback capability.
 ## Lambda
 - Run code without provisioning or managing servers.
 - You pay only for the compute time that you consume—there’s no charge when your code isn’t running.